 Workstream 1: Clinical Research Questions

-First, we will look at data from patients’ hospital records to identify patients with a musculoskeletal diagnosis.
-Because of the way musculoskeletal conditions are sometimes recorded, it is difficult to make reliable estimates of how common they are through just patients’ GP records alone.
-Comparing diagnoses in both hospital and GP records will help us provide more accurate estimates of both how many people have musculoskeletal conditions (the prevalence) and how many new cases occur each year (the annual incidence) of arthritis and musculoskeletal conditions.
+We are looking at data taken from patients’ hospital records and GP records to identify patients with a muscle and joint diagnosis.
+Comparing diagnoses in both hospital and GP records will help us provide more accurate estimates of both how many people have muscle and joint conditions (the prevalence) and how many new cases occur each year (the annual incidence) of arthritis and muscle and joint conditions.
 More accurate estimates can inform the design and planning of GP and rheumatology outpatient services and staffing levels.

-We also aim to collect information directly from patients about how musculoskeletal conditions affect their lives to “fill the gaps” in the information that is currently collected, including any support they need for day-to-day activities.
-The information from patients will be linked to hospital, GP, and social care records to create a fuller picture of the impact of musculoskeletal conditions on patients’ lives.
+We are also collecting information directly from patients about how muscle and joint conditions affect their lives to “fill the gaps” in the information that is currently collected, including any support they need for day-to-day activities.
+The information from patients will be linked to hospital records to create a fuller picture of the impact of muscle and joint conditions on patients’ lives.
 This can inform local planning and government policy for social care.

-Work package 1.2 Develop an algorithm to identify patients diagnosed with axial Spondyloarthritis (axSpA)
+Work package 1.2: Develop an algorithm to identify patients with axial Spondyloarthritis (axSpA)

-Axial Spondyloarthritis (axSpA), is a form of inflammatory arthritis affecting the spine which occurs in around 1 in 200 of the UK adult population; the average age that symptoms start is 24.
-The UK has a long average delay of 8.5 years between first symptoms appearing and a diagnosis being given.
-AxSpa significantly impacts on quality of life and ability to function, and this delay in diagnoses and treatment can result in irreversible damage.
+Axial Spondyloarthritis (axSpA) is a form of inflammatory arthritis affecting the spine which occurs in around 1 in 200 of the UK adult population; the average age that symptoms start is 24.
+The UK has a long average delay of ten years between first symptoms appearing and a diagnosis being given.
+AxSpA significantly impacts on quality of life and ability to function, and this delay in diagnoses and treatment can result in irreversible damage.
 Finding ways to diagnose axSpA earlier is therefore a high priority.

-*IQVIA is a private company experienced in working with patient level healthcare data to diagnose patients earlier.
+*IQVIA is a private company experienced in working with patient healthcare data to support earlier diagnoses of disease.

-Work package 1.3 Safety and effectiveness of analgesics
+Work package 1.3: Safety and effectiveness of pain relieving medications

-We will look at the use of opioids in people with musculoskeletal and other conditions (except for cancer).
-We will compare the characteristics of hospital patients prescribed low, medium and high dose opioids, and estimate how likely it is for patients leaving hospital to return to the care of their GP with treatments having started, stopped, or the dose changed.
-We will evaluate how common high-risk opioid prescribing and potential association with hospital admission is in older patients.
+We are looking at the use of pain relieving medication such as tramadol in people with muscle and joint conditions and other conditions (except for cancer).
+We will compare the characteristics of hospital patients prescribed low, medium and high dose pain relievers, and estimate how likely it is for patients leaving hospital to return to the care of their GP with treatments having started, stopped, or the dose changed.
+We will evaluate how common high-risk pain relieving medication prescribing is, and its potential association with hospital admission in older patients.

-We will also ask a sample of musculoskeletal patients from Salford Royal hospital about their ongoing use of over-the-counter medications such as CBD oil.
-This will help to understand the benefits and harms relating to the use of different medications, which could better inform shared decision-making for doctors and patients, national prescribing guidelines and GP prescribing practices, and provide information on the benefits and harms of opioids for patient organisations and musculoskeletal charities to share.
+We will also ask some patients from Salford Royal hospital about their ongoing use of over-the-counter medications such as CBD oil.
+This will help to understand the benefits and harms relating to the use of different medications, which could better inform shared decision-making for doctors and patients, national prescribing guidelines and GP prescribing practices, and provide information on the benefits and harms of pain relievers for patient organisations and muscle and joint charities to share.

 Workstream 2: Data Collection, Access and Processing

-Work package 2.1 Generating structured data from outpatient clinic letters using text-mining
+Work package 2.1: Generating medical information from outpatient clinic letters

-Arthritis and other musculoskeletal diagnoses in patients are not recorded on inpatient records in hospital outpatient clinics, yet they are a vital piece of the data ‘jigsaw’.
-Diagnoses are included in letters sent to patients following visits to the rheumatology clinic.
+Arthritis and other muscle and joint conditions in patients are not routinely recorded as a code in hospital datasets, yet they are a vital piece of the data jigsaw.
+Diagnoses are written as ‘free text’ in letters sent to patients following visits to the rheumatology clinic, yet these words are not easily read by a computer (machine-readable).
 To be able to use this information for research, it needs to be extracted from the letter.
-Rather than manually reading each letter, a computer can read and extract the data using a technique called text-mining.
+Rather than manually reading each letter, a computer can read and code the data using a technique called text-mining.
 It can then be linked to other datasets, for example patients’ hospital and GP records, for use in health research.

-Work package 2.2 Collecting structured Electronic Health Record information
+Work package 2.2: Collecting information about the Electronic Health Record

-We will look at how data is recorded in the Rheumatology clinic at Salford Royal.
+We are looking at how data is recorded in the rheumatology clinic at Salford Royal Hospital and the Manchester Royal Infirmary.
 We will then propose some solutions for collecting data during patient consultations in a way that helps inform the planning and delivery of the clinic and doesn’t add extra work for the doctor.
 We will report on what gets in the way, and what helps, this way of collecting data.

-In discussion with Salford Royal musculoskeletal patients and healthcare practitioners, we will develop a web-based questionnaire so that patients can share their experience of:
+In discussion with Salford Royal patients and healthcare practitioners, we have developed an online questionnaire so that patients can share their experience of:

 1. Practical help and care provided by family, friends and neighbours.

-2. Use of opioid and over-the-counter medication, including benefits and side effects.
+2. Use of pain relievers and over-the-counter medication, including benefits and side effects.

-This information from patients will be linked to GP, hospital, and social care datasets to carry out the research in work packages 1.1 and 1.3.
+This information from patients will be linked to GP and hospital records to carry out the research described above in work packages 1.1 and 1.3.

-The questionnaire will be sent to 60 patients to be completed once every two weeks for six months, after which we will have discussions with the people who took part.
-As well as providing vital information in the data ‘jigsaw’, patients’ data and feedback will help us to understand people’s views of providing new data for research in this way, and how easy it is to do.
-This information is rarely collected in appointments, so collecting this directly from patients may help us to answer important questions about arthritis and musculoskeletal conditions, which may help to provide information important for their care, and for use in research.
+The questionnaire will be sent to patients to be completed once every two weeks for six months, after which we will have discussions with the people who took part.
+As well as providing vital information in the Data Jigsaw, patients’ data and feedback will help us to understand people’s views of providing new data for research in this way, and how easy it is to do.
+This information is rarely collected in appointments, so collecting this directly from patients may help us to answer important questions about arthritis and muscle and joint conditions, which may help to provide information important for future care.

-We will look at what data is held locally about adult social care, how to access the data for research and link it to hospital or GP patient records, or the patient data collected in this project.
-If we are successful in this, we will use the information to help answer questions about the impact of musculoskeletal disease on people’s lives, and their use of care services.
+We are investigating what data is held locally about adult social care and the legal and governance process for accessing and potentially linking it to data taken from either hospital or GP patient records..
+In this part of the research programme, we hope to be able to answer questions about the impact of muscle and joint conditions on people’s lives, and their use of care services.

 Workstream 3: Maintaining Public Trust

-This work focuses on understanding and building public and patient trust in health data sharing for research which aims to improve diagnosis, treatment and services for people with musculoskeletal conditions.
+This work focuses on understanding and building public and patient trust in health data sharing for research which aims to improve diagnosis, treatment and services for people with muscle and joint conditions.

-We will seek people’s views on health data sharing, including how data is kept safe, and how we might communicate more widely with patients and the public about data sharing.
-Working with design agency, True North, we will develop and test ways of talking with the wider public in ways that will help build their trust in data sharing for musculoskeletal research.
+We have spoken with, and listened to the views of, people whose health information is being used.
+We have sought people’s views on health data sharing, including how data is kept safe, and how we might communicate more widely with patients and the public about data sharing.
+Working with a design agency, True North, we will develop and test ways of talking with the wider public in ways that will help build their trust in data sharing for muscle and joint research.

 We will evaluate how successfully we have done this, and what difference our research has made.